send link to app

 -----------

 While the recommendations may be based on a mix of your health data from your Electronic Health Records (EHR) and your self-reported medical history, they do not replace clinical judgment and are thus for research purposes only.
-Consulting your doctor with a report may lead to a more informed, shared decision making.
+Consulting your doctor with the report provided by the study may lead to a more informed, shared decision making process.